smoser/tw/ver-check/README.md

 # ver-check

-This is called to run `ver-check` on package contents or files.
+This is called to run `ver-check` on package binary or binaries.